Sti2nd/electron-fagkveld/README.md

 - [Official documentation](https://electronjs.org/docs)
 - Refresh and reload content in BrowserWindows with CTRL + SHIFT + R.
 - Use DevTools to debug BrowserWindows.
 Open Devtools with CTRL + SHIFT + J
-- Can use your IDE to debug the main process.
+- Use your IDE to debug the main process.
 [Link to debug main process in VS Code](https://electronjs.org/docs/tutorial/debugging-main-process-vscode).
 - Check out the possibilities with the [Electron API Demo App](https://github.com/electron/electron-api-demos)
   - Either clone repo or download and install as program